grounds/grounds-images/README.md

     docker-compose build && docker-compose run dev

->N.B.
+>N.b.
 Project directory is mounted inside the container, you can edit you files from your machine directly without rebuilding the image.

 If you already have [Ruby 2.0+](http://www.ruby-lang.org) on your machine you